Traditional vs Low-Code Development: What to Choose?

 Given the strengths and weaknesses of both approaches, it is possible to define cases when each of them may bring the highest value to your business.

-Low code application development can be chosen for:
+Low code development can be chosen for:

 • Companies that want to involve non-technical team members in working with software;